kuballa/kuballa/README.md

 ### Hi there 👋

-* 🔭 I’m currently working on Pomocnik Studenta
+* 🔭 I’m currently working on Komis
-* 🌱 I’m currently learning C++ and Python
+* 🌱 I’m currently learning C# and Python
 * 👯 I’m looking to collaborate on "work in progress"
 * 🤔 I’m looking for help with "work in progress"
 * 💬 Ask me about currently nothing